Carmel-src/T.adelaidensis_SuppInfo/README.md

-# _T. adelaidensis_ supplementary information for thesis chapters 4, 5 & 6
+# _T. adelaidensis_ supplementary information for thesis chapters 4, 5 & 6 - Included as Thesis Appendix #3

 This repository contains the analysis process for transcript assembly, annotation, and gene expression in kidney tissue of the Australian pygmy bluetongue skink _Tiliqua adelaidensis_.